himu9999/Projects/README.md

 # Projects

-This is a commonplace of all my projects
+This is a commonplace of all my projects.
 Feel free to connect.